Jrub07/DWEC_JARED_RUBIO_RAMOS_Proyecto_SGAEA/README.md

 <a name="new_errorPersonalizado_new"></a>

 ### new errorPersonalizado(mensaje)
-Constructor para la clase de error personalizado.
+Error personalizado para que hereda de la clase general error.

 | Param | Type | Description |